hRun/SA-haveibeenpwned/README.md

 I was unsatisfied with the publicly available Splunk add-ons already providing this functionality as they either didn't allow control over what and how is queried for or didn't format the output to my wishes.
 So I came up with my own Splunk add-on implementing these missing features.

 Cross-compatible with Python 2 and 3.
-Tested on Splunk Enterprise 9.0.2 and 8.2.3 on Windows, Linux and Splunk Cloud.
+Tested on Splunk Enterprise 9.x on Windows and Linux (64-bit).

 Licensed under http://www.apache.org/licenses/LICENSE-2.0.

 * Authors: Harun Kuessner
-* Version: 2.2.7
+* Version: 2.3.0

 ## Installation & Updating